Lifeline Australia Directors

-From 1996 to 2005, John was the Member for Pittwater in the NSW Parliament.
-In 2002, elected Leader of the Opposition – the youngest person to lead a major political party at a state or federal level.
+From 1996 to 2005, John was the Member for Pittwater in the NSW Parliament and from 2002 to 2005 Leader of the Opposition.

-John is also the Chairman of Furlough House Retirement Village and the Patron of Kookaburra Kids, Sailability Pittwater, Bilgola Surf Lifesaving Club and Avalon Beach Surf Lifesaving Club.
-He is a Fellow of the Australian Institute of Company Directors (FAICD) and holds a Masters of Public Affairs (MPA) from the University of Sydney.
+John is the Chairman of Furlough House Retirement Village, Patron of Kookaburra Kids, Sailability Pittwater, Bilgola Surf Lifesaving Club and Avalon Beach Surf Lifesaving Club.
+In 2014 John was made a member of the Order of Australia (AM) for significant service to the community.

 Jacinta Munro (Deputy Chair, Audit and Risk Committee Chair)

 B Bus (Accounting) CA GAICD

-Jacinta is a Chartered Accountant with 25 years’ experience with KPMG, with over ten years as Partner.
-She currently has the dual role of Partner responsible for Regulatory Compliance and Sector Leader for Wealth Management.
+Jacinta is a Chartered Accountant with 30 years’ experience with KPMG, with over fifteen years as Partner.
+Jacinta currently has the role of Partner responsible for Regulatory Compliance.
 Her experience spans audit, governance, compliance and risk advisory services and she has extensive experience working with Boards.
-She is a graduate and member of the AICD, and is a key figure in the investment management industry in Melbourne.
+She is a graduate and member of the AICD and is a key figure in the investment management industry in Melbourne.